 Finding a conveyancing solicitor

-If you are moving house and need to find a solicitor, you can look at the Council for Licensed Conveyancers website, consult the Law Society website, and/or use a quality-assured solicitor matching service like Contact Law.
+If you are moving house and need to find a solicitor, you can look at the Council for Licensed Conveyancers website, consult the Law Society website, and/or search in our solicitor directory.